Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory

 Ref.~\cite{Johanson2012} suggests that the density matrix is favored algorithmically for small matrices, and the SSE is favored for large ones.
 Ref.~\cite{Johanson2012} describes a cross-over when the dimension of the Hamiltonian exceeds 200.
 Here, the Hamiltonian is only of dimension~6, suggesting the density matrix formalism will be more efficient.
 This is true, but it understates the case.
 Because our Hamiltonian is periodic, it is possible to obtain a solution in the logarithm of the number of periods.
+Attal et al.~\cite{attal2018rate} make a similar observation to accelerate a similar calculation using the rate equation.
 We were not able to find a comparable algorithm for the SSE, making the density matrix the better method for this application.